nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `export`
 > **Background:** A CSV file allows data to be saved in a format which can be viewed as a table.
 >
->💡Saving your financial statements in a CSV file will allow you to view your statements in commonly use applications
+>💡Saving your financial statements in a CSV file will allow you to view your statements in commonly used applications
 > like *Microsoft Excel* and *Google Sheets*.

 #### Where to locate exported CSV file?